wibaek/mc-archieve-server/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.mcarchieve.minecraft-archieve' is invalid and this project uses 'com.mcarchieve.minecraftarchieve' instead.
+* The original package name 'com.mcarchieve.minecraft-archieve' is invalid and this project uses 'com.mcarchieve.mcarchieve' instead.

 # Getting Started